Yandex Forms API usage examples

 6. Uploading and retrieving files

-In the example below, the script uploads a file to the form and returns a link that can be used in File fields, as shown in this example: 2.
-Filling out a form using a script.
+In the example below, the script uploads a file to the form and returns a link that can be used to fill in File fields, as shown in the 2.
+Filling out a form using a script example.

 See the Upload file to populate form method description.